 How the domain of definition of the radial coordinate and the position of the cusp change depending on $c$ is illustrated in Fig. \ref{fig5} separately for each of the curves, $\Sigma_0^{+}$ and $\Sigma_0^{-}$.
-The region in which inequality \eqref{eq_Phi_U} is not satisfied is hatched.
-As we see, in this domain the functions $\chi_\pm(r)=2r^{-3}\left.(d + 2p_\alpha p^\alpha)\right|_{\Sigma_0^\pm}$ can vanish, but the pole-dipole approximation cannot be applied any longer, and so the corresponding trajectories should be analyzed by taking higher multipole moments into account.
+The region in which inequality \eqref{eq_Phi_U} is not satisfied (i.e., the velocity ceases to be a time-like vector) is hatched; hence, this region contains nonphysical circular orbits.
+As we see, in this domain the functions $\chi_\pm(r)=2r^{-3}\left.(d + 2p_\alpha p^\alpha)\right|_{\Sigma_0^\pm}$ can vanish (see Remark \ref{rem2}), but the pole-dipole approximation cannot be applied any longer, and so the corresponding trajectories should be analyzed by taking higher multipole moments into account.

 It is also seen from Fig. \ref{fig5} that, due to the spin-orbit interaction, for $\mathcal{N}_0^+$ the circular orbits can be nearer to the event horizon.
 Conversely, for $\mathcal{N}_0^-$ they can be farther from the event horizon (for details, see \cite{Suzuki1997, Jefremov2015}).
-We note that such a spin-orbit interaction is, according to Sec. \ref{Newton}, a purely relativistic phenomenon.

 In the general case, for rotating test bodies on the curve $\Sigma_0^{+}$ the singular cusp point separates trajectories that are stable and unstable only with respect to perturbations lying on the invariant manifold $ {\rm Fix } \ \mathcal{I}^{(r)}$.
 It was shown in Ref. \cite{Suzuki1998} that the equilibrium points considered can lose stability with respect to perturbations that do not lie in $ {\rm Fix } \ \mathcal{I}^{(r)}$.
 It turns out that this is closely related to the birth of other asymmetric relative equilibria (i.e., those that do not lie in $ {\rm Fix } \ \mathcal{I}^{(r)}$).
 Previously, these equilibrium points were not found, and so we consider them separately.